 Liability Protection: In the event that there is a fire and you are the cause of it, your renters Insurance covers damages to your neighbor’s apartment that the fire crossed to.

-Loss of Use: Your policy will pay for temporary housing expenses, including hotel stays and meals, while your apartment is unlivable after a fire.
+Loss of Use: Your Renters Insurance Fire policy will cover temporary housing expenses, including hotel stays and meals, if your apartment becomes unlivable after a fire.

 Why Renters Insurance and Fire Protection are Essential